Home

 Is it not more probable that the operators of many of the pirate broadcast stations (UBRs) that suffer repeated visits from the RIS, usually at a cost of several thousand Pounds in seized records and equipment, would be more likely to vent their anger in this way?
 Just check out the statistics for visits to pirate broadcasters against those to radio amateurs and make up your own minds.

-I suppose as we are "visible" targets, it's easier for the RIS to blame us rather than the real culprits.
+We think that as we are "visible" targets, it's easier for the RIS to blame us rather than find the real culprits.

 "Wicked" Willy Bodwen ex Sgt.
 3116 (forced to retire & not a laughing policeman!)